Gustaf Aulén

 Gustaf Emanuel Hildebrand Aulén (15 May 1879 – 16 December 1977) was the Bishop of Strängnäs in the Church of Sweden, a Lutheran theologian, and the author of Christus Victor, a work which still exerts considerable influence on contemporary theological thinking on the atonement.

 Life

-Aulén was born in 1879 in Ljungby parish, Kalmar County, Sweden to Rev. F.J.
-Aulén and Maria Hildebrand.
-He married Kristine Björnstad in 1907.
+Aulén was born in 1879 in Ljungby parish, Kalmar County, Sweden to Rev. Johan Aulén and Maria Hildebrand.
+He married a Norwegian woman, Kristine Bjørnstad in 1907.
 After studying at Uppsala University, Aulén became professor of dogmatics at Lund University in 1913, then Bishop of Strängnäs in 1933.